athenarc/YeSQL/README.md

 pypy2.7-v7.3.6-linux64/bin/pypy YeSQLite/mterm.py -f udfs -d data.db  < data/loaddata_sqlite.sql
 ```

-run flights experiment with
+run end-to-end experiments with
 ```
 pypy2.7-v7.3.6-linux64/bin/pypy YeSQLite/mterm.py -f udfs -d data.db
 ```
 Paste query at `sql_queries/flights_sqlite.sql` in the terminal.
+Paste query at `sql_queries/zillow_sqlite.sql` in the terminal.

 The terminal also executes any other queries using the SQLite's SQL dialect.
-Thus, the user of this terminal can also run the udfs defined at `udfs/flights.py` in isolation.
+Thus, the user of this terminal can also run the udfs defined at `udfs/flights.py` and `udfs/zillow.py` in isolation to run microbenchmarks.

 ## Notes